Wine Cellar Design Closet Conversion Custom Contractors Build

 The client, together with our wine closet design consultants, decided to use Premium Redwood as material for the racks.
 This type of wood is a popular choice among wine storage builders.
 Besides its natural aesthetics, it is also known for its high resistance to decay and mildew, which makes it an ideal product for humid environments, such as wine cellars.

 Premium Redwood has natural reddish hues that develop into deeper and more pronounced tones as the wood ages.
 To enhance the material’s color, our team applied a dark walnut stain to the racks.
 The client was delighted with the racking because it accentuated the overall style of his wine cellar.

 Self-Contained Wine Cellar Refrigeration System Installed

-The ideal storage temperature of 55 to 65 degrees Fahrenheit and humidity of 60% to 70% should be maintained inside the wine cellar.
+The ideal storage temperature of 55 to 65 degrees Fahrenheit and humidity of 60% to 70% should be maintained inside the wine cellar designed for a home.
 To achieve this climate controlled condition, the client had an HVAC technician install a cellar cooling unit in his wine room.

 A self-contained, fully ducted, ¼ ton refrigeration system was mounted in the attic above the cellar ceiling.
 The equipment was placed on a platform with a drain pan underneath it.

 A wine cellar entryway is the first thing that a person will see before getting to the goods.
 The client in this closet conversion project had his cellar door designed by our specialists to match the general style of his wine room.
 Our team of builders made sure that his entryway was not only elegantly designed but also correctly built.

 An ideal cellar door will keep a wine room tightly sealed so that cool air is prevented from escaping and warm air is kept from entering.
 The client, together with our team of builders, chose dual pane Barolo glass for this custom wine closet.
 Our experts installed weather stripping on all of the door’s sides and placed a threshold at its base.